 Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) SAW-B6 Following the removal of the temporary river training measures, the riverbed will be restored to a comparable pre-works condition.
 To manage risk to ecology associated with the design of changes to/new structures within watercourses.
-Paragraph 7.9.8 of Environmental Statement Addendum Southern Access Works for Change Request [REP4-064] Designer Main contractor CEMP approved by the Secretary of State following consultation with the Environment Agency and NCC as per Requirement 4, Schedule 2 of the draft DCO [REP5- 034 and 035] As built drawings Construction SAW-B7 The following measures specific to the Southern Access Works and installation the temporary bridge will be implemented to mitigate for site runoff and potential pollution events: All plant and vehicles using the temporary bridge are to be well maintained and serviced.
+Paragraph 7.9.8 of Environmental Statement Addendum Southern Access Works for Change Request [REP4-064] Designer Main contractor CEMP approved by the Secretary of State following consultation with the Environment Agency and NCC as per Requirement 4, Schedule 2 of the draft DCO [REP5-034 and 035] As built drawings Construction SAW-B7 The following measures specific to the Southern Access Works and installation the temporary bridge will be implemented to mitigate for site runoff and potential pollution events: a.
+All plant and vehicles using the temporary bridge are to be well maintained and serviced.
 Use of biodegradable oils for all plant and equipment working in the vicinity of the River Coquet. b.
 A haul road on the approach to the temporary bridge will be maintained as clean stone and/or blinded (where a thin layer of concrete is added over the stone to protect it) to minimise debris collecting on the vehicle prior to entry onto the bridge. c.
 A surface water drainage system will be developed by the main contractor for the temporary bridge structure.
-To minimise the impact of the construction of the Southern Access Works Paragraph 7.9.4 of Environmental Statement Addendum Southern Access Works for Change Request [REP4-064] Main contractor CEMP approved by the Secretary of State following consultation with the Environment Agency and NCC as per Requirement 4, Schedule 2 of the draft DCO [REP5- 034 and 035] As built drawings Construction SAW-B8 A management and monitoring strategy for the proposed scour protection for the River Coquet will be developed at detailed design in consultation with Natural England and the Environment Agency.
+This will ensure that runoff or spillages on the bridge do not enter the River Coquet and transfer any collected runoff to appropriate treatment measures.
+The system may include the implementation of a containment screen on the underside of the temporary bridge to prevent any falling debris or sediment from entering the River Coquet.
+To minimise the impact of the construction of the Southern Access Works Paragraph 7.9.4 of Environmental Statement Addendum Southern Access Works for Change Request [REP4-064] Designer Main contractor CEMP approved by the Secretary of State following consultation with the Environment Agency and NCC as per Requirement 4, Schedule 2 of the draft DCO [REP5-034 and 035] As built drawings Construction SAW-B8 A management and monitoring strategy for the proposed scour protection for the River Coquet will be developed at detailed design in consultation with Natural England and the Environment Agency.
 The strategy will include, but not be limited to, inspections of the scour protection at an appropriate frequency throughout its lifespan to monitor the To monitor the impact of the Scheme on biological water quality during operation.
-Paragraph 7.9.10 of Environmental Statement Addendum Southern The Applicant LEMP production HEMP Operation
+Paragraph 7.9.10 of Environmental Statement Addendum Southern The Applicant LEMP (if production HEMP Operation